Personal Projects

 Pathing on non-flat surfaces is one of the important technical problems we’re currently solving to allow many companion interactions.
 For example: playing fetch, following the player, and exploring the virtual environment.

 Nothing is more exciting than designing in unexplored territory.
-And with VR slowly becoming more affordable, there is a whole new field ripe for creative thinking.
-Right now, much of VR is focused on how to recreate inaccessible areas of the real world, develop the perfect virtual chatroom, or make you feel like you’re in your favorite video games.
-However, my experience with VR has led me to believe there are more opportunities beyond simulations.
+With XR slowly becoming more affordable, there is a whole field ripe for creative thinking that most designers have never considered.
+Right now, much of XR is focused on how to build real world accessibility, develop interpersonal connection through virtual spaces, or make you feel like you’re in your favorite video games.
+However, my experience with XR has led me to believe there are more opportunities beyond existing simulations.

-In the effort of exploring ideas of companionship and safety within a virtual space for those who could benefit from an escape, I’m in the early stages of designing the ever-popular staple: an interactive pet.
-I want to explore a multitude of concepts to evoke that delightful feeling of closeness.
-Things like what level of interactivity and realism is needed to bond with a virtual creature, what kind of motion is non-disruptive without destroying the feeling of immersion, and whether it’s possible to incorporate challenge while avoiding the fight-or-flight response that happens with combat-simulation games.
-I want to explore the meaning of empowerment in the space of VR, and hope to eventually expand testers to people of as many diverse backgrounds and experiences as possible.
+In the effort of exploring ideas of companionship and safety within a virtual space for those who could benefit from an escape, I played with designing an ever-popular staple: an interactive pet.
+I wanted to explore a multitude of concepts to evoke that delightful feeling of closeness.
+Some questions I had included what level of interactivity and realism was needed to bond with a virtual creature, what kind of motion was non-disruptive to the feeling of immersion, and whether it was possible to incorporate challenge while avoiding the intense fight-or-flight response that can happen with combat-simulation games.